ros-realtime/roscon-2023-realtime-workshop/README.md

 Testing latency for 10 seconds with 2 threads...
 Latency testing complete.
 Trace file available at: exercise1.perfetto
 ```

+You can load the `exercise1.perfetto` file in the trace viewer that you checked
+above and see some data being plotted.

 **Check rviz2 is working**